raquelredo/Projects/Machine Learning/Mobile_ts/mobile_ts.md

     1      long

-We have also some information concerning hour subjects: weight, height, age and gender.
+We have also some information concerning the subjects: weight, height, age and gender.

 ```python